jinyx728/academic-kickstart/content/project/neuron-simulation-engine.md

 caption = ""

 +++
 Neuron simulation engine is the course project of *SE341-Game Designing and Programming*.
-We develop this engine using Unity and C# language.
+We developed this engine using Unity and C# language.

 This simulation engine allows user to create and delete neurons and build a neural network via HTC Vive headset.
 It can also simulate the process of nerve impulse and inhibition.
 Detailed features are listed below: